me-shantanu/Identify-Customer-Segment/README.md

 The unsupervised learning branch of machine learning is key in the organization of large and complex datasets.
 While unsupervised learning lies in contrast to supervised learning in the fact that unsupervised learning lacks objective output classes or values, it can still be important in converting the data into a form that can be used in a supervised learning task.
 Dimensionality reduction techniques can help surface the main signals and associations in your data, providing supervised learning techniques a more focused set of features upon which to apply their work.
 Clustering techniques are useful for understanding how the data points themselves are organized.
 These clusters might themselves be a useful feature in a directed supervised learning task.
 This project will give us hands-on experience with a real-life task that makes use of these techniques, focusing on the unsupervised work that goes into understanding a dataset.

-## Licence

-We don't have privilege to showcase the input dataset.